Kislovskiy/talks/2023_PyData_Berlin/README.md

 ## Slide 11

-The object oriented approach allows you to create a function that returns a figure object.
+The object-oriented approach allows you to create a function that returns a figure object.
 Later you, or the CI pipeline can use this function to create a figure and add it to the gallery.
 This is a good practice because it allows you to reuse the code, and it makes it easier to maintain.
 At this step I want you to note a few things about the code.